Skip to main content

 Use presets religiously.
 Darkroom's preset system is its biggest advantage over simpler software.
 Create and test your preset in advance.
 At the event, loading a preset takes under 10 seconds.

-Keep PNG overlays as backup.
-Even if you plan to use the PSD method for on-site edits, have the PNG overlay ready as a fallback.
-If something goes wrong with the PSD layers, switching to the PNG takes 30 seconds.
+Keep the PNG handy as a backup.
+Even when you load the XBDR, keep the PNG overlay nearby as a fallback.
+If anything goes wrong with the XBDR on the booth computer, importing the PNG manually takes about 30 seconds.

 Test with the actual printer.
 Darkroom supports dozens of printer models.
 Color output and alignment vary between printers.
 Always test-print at least one strip or postcard before the event starts.